sardus1970/JR_BLE_Gamepad/README.md

 - Only the required 3 pins (and an additional one for increased mechanical stability) have been soldered to the above ESP32 board instead of entire pin-headers.
 That makes it easier to de-solder the board if necessary.
 - Unused stripes are grounded so they act as a ground plane
-- The author forgot to join two traces which is why there is one additional wire (...you should not solder stuff after 23 o'clock)
+- The author forgot to join two traces which is why there is one additional wire (...you should not solder stuff after 23 o'clock!)

 The final result after fitting the board & on/off switch into the 3D-printed module case:

 <img src="data/images/m_finished.jpg" width="70%" alt="module bay fit">

-The module cover clicks onto the base and features a thin translucent plastic layer over the board's LEDs:
+The module lid clicks onto the base and features a thin translucent plastic layer over the board's LEDs:

 <img src="data/images/m_led.jpg" width="80%" alt="module bay fit">